dotansimha/graphql-yoga/.changeset/nice-deers-develop.md

 - You no longer need to export fetch specifically in a different object.
 Instead, you can export Yoga instance directly.

-Before in CF Workers Modules;
+Before in CF Workers Modules you had to do;

 ```ts
 import { createServer } from '@graphql-yoga/common'